mattldawson/dts/docs/integration/resources.md

 The DTS stores file metadata in the [Frictionless DataResource](https://specs.frictionlessdata.io/data-resource/) format.
 This format is simple and relatively unopinionated, and allows for additional fields as needed.
+The most important elements of the Frictionless DataResource type are:

+* `name`: the name of a resource (file)
+* `path`: the path of the resource relative to the root directory of the [staging area](staging_area.md) in which you make the file available

 The following fields are used by the DTS in addition to the ones described in the link:

 * `id`: your organization's unique identifier for the resource
 * `credit`: credit metadata associated with the resource that conforms to the